COVID-19 Testing FAQ

-While waiting on your test results you should live under the impression that you are in fact positive for COVID-19 this means isolating yourself from anyone in your house, avoid leaving home (consider online food shopping, delivery, etc.) wear a face mask and regularly wash your hands.
-Isolating yourself while you wait for your test results will help reduce the spread of COVID-19, if you do in fact test positive.
+While waiting on your test results you should live under the assumption that you are, in fact, positive for COVID-19.
+This means isolating yourself from anyone in your house, avoid leaving home (consider online food shopping, delivery, etc.) wear a face mask, and regularly wash your hands.
+Isolating yourself while you wait for your test results will help reduce the spread of COVID-19 if you do, in fact, test positive.

 If more than one person from my family has a virtual visit, can we be seen together?

 Yes.
 If more than one person in your family needs to be seen, you do not have to schedule separate meetings with our provider.